stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Vanishing Gradient Problem*

 The #abbr.a[VGP] is a challenge encountered during the training of of #abbr.pla[RNN], particullary dealing with deep #abbr.pla[RNN] and long input sequences.
-It arieses from the way how gradients are updated during the backpropagation algorithm (discussed in @backprop), which updates the network's paramertes / weights by propagating gradients backward through each time step.
-In backpropagation, gradients are computed via the chain rule, resulting in repeated multiplication of weight matrices and derivatives of activation functions across time steps.
+It arieses from the way how gradients are updated during the backpropagation algorithm (discussed in @backprop), resulting in repeated multiplication of weight matrices and derivatives of activation functions across time steps.
 When these values are consistently smaller than one, the gradients exponentially decrease as they traverse earlier layers or time steps.
 Consequently, the gradients become vanishingly small, leading to negligible updates for earlier parameters and impairing the network's ability to learn long-range dependencies.
 The same principle aries, when the gradients become too large.
 In this case, the problem is called the exploding gradient problem.

 @aggarwalNeuralNetworksDeep2023

 === Long Short Term Memory Neural Networks
-#abbr.pla[LSTM] are a special form of #abbr.pla[RNN] designed to address the problem of Vanishing Gradients while having a more fine-grained control over the previous input data and were introduced for the first time by  Sepp Hochreiter in 1997 @hochreiterLongShortTermMemory1997. #abbr.pla[LSTM] are an enhanement of #abbr.pla[RNN], because the recurrence conditaions of how the hidden state $h_t$ is processed.
+#abbr.pla[LSTM] are a special form of #abbr.pla[RNN] designed to address the #abbr.a[VGP] while having a more fine-grained control over the previous input data and were introduced for the first time by  Sepp Hochreiter in 1997 @hochreiterLongShortTermMemory1997.
+They are an enhancement because the recurrence conditaions of how the hidden state $h_t$ is processed.
 To achieve this aim, we introduce a new hidden state of the same dimesion as $h_t$, which is called the cell state and is denoted as $c_t$.
 The key innovation of the #abbr.a[LSTM]  lies in its ability to control the flow of information using a set of gating mechanisms.
 These gates regulate how information is added to, removed from, or exposed from the cell state.
 Each gate is implemented as a sigmoid-activated neural layer and serves a distinct role in the update process.

 *Architecture*